 You already know that using DuckDuckGo keeps your searches private, though what about when you click on a search result?

 Websites you visit, Internet Service Providers (ISPs), or anyone connected to your network, can see your browsing activity through your computer's virtual ID (IP address).
-So-called "incognito mode" doesn't protect you from this snooping — that mode actually doesn't keep anything private outside of your physical computer!
+So-called "incognito mode" doesn't protect you from this snooping — in fact, it doesn't keep anything private outside of your physical computer!

 A Virtual Private Network (VPN) can offer you a degree of anonymity, by masking your computer's IP address from everyone but the VPN provider.
 It effectively provides a secret tunnel from your phone or computer to the Internet through the VPN, blocking others from peeping in.
 Everyone then just sees the VPN browsing these sites, and not you personally.